 NFF is a major producer of yabbies.
 They have a number of different hatcheries and holding/purging facilities.
 Join us to see how they produce so many yabbies.

 The main event will start at 8.50 am with introductions and the start of the farm tour.
-Early Bird Tickets are NOW available.
+Tickets are NOW available.
 Numbers will be limited and this event will be well attended.
-I urge all that wish to attend to get in early and purchase your ticket now.
+I urge all that wish to attend to purchase your ticket now.